KQask/Yolov8-AI-tracking/README.md

 # Valorant AI Assist & Tracking

 An experimental AI-assisted aim and tracking system for Valorant.
 Built entirely in C++ with ONNX Runtime CUDA support.
+Currently undetected and bypasses the Vanguard simply by utilizing two PC's.
+One will be utilized for the actual game, and the other will run the mouse emulation and the AI inference.
+The mouse inputs will be passed over through to the Arduino Leonardo which is replicated on the other end PC.
+This solution produces close to zero latency mouse movements and inputs.
+The Moonlight/Sunshine client or OBS with NDI plugin and a network switch allows access to the other PC's screens with relatively low latency.

 ## Features
 - High-performance screen capture (currently being re-coded for better FPS and lower latency)